Slides

 Muiden

 Naarden (about 8 km east of Weesp) is one of the best preserved fortified towns in Europe.
-With a unique intact 17th century centre, and many historical buildings.
+With an intact double ring of 17th century fortifications, and many historical buildings.
+More on fortified Naarden - click here.

-In one of the forts you can visit the interesting Fortress Museum.
+In one of the bastions you can visit the interesting Fortress Museum.

 Naarden

-On this site you'll find more links on the regional pages for Weesp, Muiden and Naarden.
+More info links on the regional pages of Weesp, Muiden and Naarden.